 What is it?
 A tool designed to improve shot accuracy.

-We like: affordable, suitable for both newbies and experienced golfers
+We like: Affordable, suitable for both newbies and experienced golfers

-Watch out for: the person you're buying for might prefer a 1-on-1 lesson instead
+Watch out for: The person you're buying for might prefer a 1-on-1 lesson instead

 A grip aid is an affordable gift that can improve any golfer's game by preventing bad habits from forming.
 This option from Longridge can be used on any club and is designed to promote muscle memory.